katiewinter017/Winter-Portfolio/README.md

 ### Final Project part 1:
 The start of my final project can be found here: [Final Project](/FinalProjectKatieWinter.md)

-Upcoming: Final Project part 2:
+The second part of my final proejct can be found here: [Final Project part 2](?FinalProjectPart2.md)